 Battery Lifespan is determined by the number of charge/discharge cycles the battery will provide.
 The age old adage “You get what you pay for” certainly applies to battery storage.
 Most Sealed Lead Acid Batteries are designed to provide about two years of use, if cycled daily.
 Discharging a typical SLA battery beyond 50% of its maximum capacity will significantly reduce the number of charge cycles it provides.
 This means that a 100Ah Sealed Lead Acid Battery will provide 50 usable Amp hours.
 This is important to take into account when sizing your battery bank.

-Lithium Iron Phosphate Batteries:
+About Lithium Iron Phosphate Batteries

 Lithium Iron Phosphate (LiFePo4) Batteries are also zero maintenance.
 There are many advantages to using LiFePo4 Batteries for Solar and UPS-Backup applications.
 These batteries are lightweight with a smaller footprint than Sealed Lead Acid Batteries.
 A typical 12 Volt, 100Ah LiFePo4 Battery weighs around 20 lbs, which is about 45 lbs lighter than a 100Ah SLA Battery.